September 1, 2021 - The MSU Couple and Family Therapy Clinic is conducting in-person treatment. Please note the following:

-How do we think about therapy?
+How do we approach therapy?

 Our clinic is open to families and couples, but we also provide therapy services to individuals, children and teens, and groups.
 A better name for what we do is “relationship therapy.”
 Our therapists take a view that every client lives in a web of relationships.
 Some relationships are past, present and both.
 Relationships can be problematic; while others are anchors in a storm.
 These relationships have an impact on how the client thinks and acts and what he/she/they believe about the world.
 We can help our clients sort out these relationships and move on to better, richer lives.